 The Gaelic surname MacAodha, signifying the son of Aodh, i.e. Hugh, has acquired in the process of anglicization a great number of variants.
 These include MacKay, MacKee, MacCoy, Huges, Hewson, Eason, etc., and also MacHugh.
 MacHugh is the form used by the Connacht sept, which is one of the same stock as the O'Flahertys: they were chiefs of the territory known as the barony of Clare in Co.
 Galway.

 O'Hurley, O'Murhila, Murrily, O'Herlihy

-The well known surname Hurley is used as the anglicized form of two distinct Gaelic patronymics.
+The well-known surname Hurley is used as the anglicized form of two distinct Gaelic patronymics.
 The Thomond sept of Ó hUirthile descends from one Uirthile or Urley (an obsolete Christian name), who was of the race of Blod, son of Cas, the progenitor of the Dalcassians.
-O'Hurley was one of the principal chiefs of Thomond in 1309, but after that they've have mainly been found in Co.
-Limerick, in the Kilmallock area, and in north Tipperary where there is a place-name Rathurley in the parish of Kilruane.
+O'Hurley was one of the principal chiefs of Thomond in 1309, but after that, they have mainly been found in Co.
+Limerick, in the Kilmallock area, and in north Tipperary where there is a place named Rathurley in the parish of Kilruane.

 McInerney, Nerney, Kinnerk